flufsor/CSA3-OPA/README.md

 ## API

+## Auth0
+- Create application
+  - Add callback url
+  - Add logout url
+- Create API
+  - Identifier should be a url for good practice, this was not done for an easier learning environment
+- Add test users

 ## Frontend

 In deze sectie bespreken we alle logica die plaatsvindt in de Frontend.
-Zo leggen we uit op welke manier de loginprocedure is geïmplmeneteerd en hoe de library `oidc-client-ts` in de frontend is geïntegreerd.
+Zo leggen we uit op welke manier de loginprocedure is geïmplementeerd en hoe de library `oidc-client-ts` in de frontend is geïntegreerd.

 ### Oidc-client-ts